Kelian98/Easy-astrophotography-equipment-control/README.md

 #### INDI, Ekos and Kstars

-To install INDI, Ekos and Kstars, make sure your Raspberry Pi is connected to the Internet and can follow this steps :
+To install INDI, Ekos and Kstars, make sure your Raspberry Pi is connected to the Internet and follow this steps :

 1. Open a command terminal by pressing CTRL + ALT + T or right-click on Desktop and select "Open in terminal".
-2. Run the following command : Type `sudo apt-add-repository ppa:mutlaqja/ppa`.
+2. Run the following command : `sudo apt-add-repository ppa:mutlaqja/ppa`.
 3. Then, type `sudo apt-get update`.
 4. After the update is finished, you can install INDI with `sudo apt-get install indi-full gsc`.
 5. Finally, to install Ekos and Kstars : `sudo apt-get install indi-full kstars-bleeding`.